martgil/webext-docs/mailingLists.rst

 .. api-section-annotation-hack::

-Creates a new mailing list in the address book with id ``parentId``.
+Creates a new mailing list in the address book with id :value:`parentId`.

 .. api-header::
    :label: Parameters